Features of ad tags

 The sample ID in the example is 34567.

-Now we have improved the feature to display a fullscreen banner in the mobile version of the site: any banners, including third-party codes, banners from the Yandex Advertising Network or other monetizers, can be shown in fullscreen mode.
-This doesn't require any additional wrappers: all the necessary fullscreen ad elements (the Close button, a countdown timer to close a banner, and a substrate) will be added automatically.
+Fullscreen units can display any banners, including third-party tags, Yandex Advertising Network banners, and banners from other demand platforms.
+There's no need for any extra wrappers.
+All required fullscreen ad elements (the Close button, a countdown timer to close a banner, and a substrate) will be added automatically.

 How to set up the display of fullscreen banners